-Constraint-induced therapy (CIT) is designed to help children with weakness in one arm caused by pre-existing medical conditions.
+Constraint-induced therapy (CIT), also known as constraint-induced movement therapy (CIMT), is designed to help children with weakness in one arm caused by pre-existing medical conditions.
 CIT is the only rehabilitation technique shown to help children significantly improve brain organization and hand and arm function.

 Who Benefits From CIT?

 Children ages 3 to 21 with weakness in one arm caused by: